nicocardiel/numina-tools/tools/crmasks/crmasks.md

 ```

 Note that in this file, the masks are stored in different extensions.
 Since we
-have also used the LACosmic method, the cosmic-ray-cleaned image returned by
+have also used the L.A.Cosmic method, the cosmic-ray-cleaned image returned by
 the $\color{gray}\texttt{cosmicray_lacosmic()}$ function is additionally saved
 in an extension named $\color{magenta}\texttt{LAMEDIAN}$.